schwarzbox/Drafter/README.md

 Use ⇧(Shift) and put mouse over dot to select more than one dot

+Use ⌘(Cmd) and put mouse over dot to deselect dot

 Use ⇧(Shift) and drag for straight lines and diagonals with Line and Vector

 Drag dot with ^(Control) to turn on "snap to rullers"